comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 #delete the app directory
 rm -r RentalCarApp
 ``
-[Fig][The above script shows the algorithms for the uninstall function] The following step summarize the algorithms to backup the data in the Car Rental App:
+[Fig17][The above script shows the algorithms for the uninstall function] The following step summarize the algorithms to backup the data in the Car Rental App:
 1. Move to the Desktop and delete the ```CarRentalApp``` folder